friedemannsommer/website/content/blog/2022/javascript-cooperative-async-processing.md

 As someone who is _somewhat_ familiar with JavaScript, I will try to explain how it's possible to execute _expensive_ tasks on a "single-threaded" runtime.
-As you might have already guessed this has pros and cons, and it's **no silver bullet**.
+As you might have already guessed this has pros and cons, and it's **no universal solution**.
 I refer to it as "cooperative processing", but it's also known as "[cooperative multitasking][coop-multitask]".
 (This term is probably something most have heard from in context of operating systems.)